Finite-volume hyperbolic 3-manifolds are almost determined by their finite quotient groups: Profinite almost rigidity

 \begin{lemma} Let $M$ be a finite-volume hyperbolic $3$--manifold.
 The conclusion of Theorem \ref{profinite_almost_rigidity_hyperbolic} holds true for $M$ if it holds true for some regular finite cover of $M$. \end{lemma}

 \begin{proof} Suppose that we have obtained a finite collection $\mathcal{M}'$ as asserted for some finite cover $M'$ of $M$.
 If $N$ is any connected compact $3$--manifold with $\pi_1(N)$ profinitely isomorphic to $\pi_1(M)$, then there is some regular finite cover $N'$ of $N$, such that $\pi_1(N')$ is profinitely isomorphic $\pi_1(M')$.
 By assumption, there is some $X'\in\mathcal{M}'$, such that the interior of $N'$ is homeomorphic to $X'$ with finitely many punctures.
 Note that the boundary spheres of $N'$ compactifying those punctures must project homeomorphically onto boundary spheres of $N$.
 In fact, otherwise $\pi_1(N)$ would contain torsion, but $\widehat{\pi_1(N)}\cong\widehat{\pi_1(M)}$ is torsion-free, since $\pi_1(M)$ is a residually finite, good group of finite cohomological dimension \cite[Corollary 7.6]{Reid_discrete}.
 So, possibly after capping of the boundary spheres of $N$ and $N'$, we may assume that the interior of $N'$ is homeomorphic to $X'$.
-By the Mostow--Prasad rigidity theorem, the deck transformation group action on $N'$ is topologically equivalent to an isometric group action on $X'$, (see \cite[Theorem 1.7.1]{AFW_book_group}).
-This means $N$ is homeomorphic to an isometric quotient of $X'$.
+By the Perelman--Thurston geometrization theorem, we infer that $N$ is finite-volume hyperbolic, then it follows from the Mostow--Prasad rigidity theorem that the finite cover $N'$ is isometric to $X'$, (see \cite[Theorems 1.7.1 and 1.7.5]{AFW_book_group}); one may also infer the hyperbolicity of $N$ as a particular case of \cite{WZ_geometry}.
+This means that $N$ is an isometric quotient of $N'\cong X'$.
 Therefore, we can form $\mathcal{M}$ by taking all the finite-volume hyperbolic $3$--manifolds $X$, such that $X$ is some isometric quotient of some $X'\in\mathcal{M}'$.
 Since the isometry group of any finite-volume hyperbolic $3$--manifold is finite, $\mathcal{M}$ is a finite collection as desired. \end{proof}

 \begin{lemma} The conclusion of Theorem \ref{profinite_almost_rigidity_hyperbolic} holds if $M$ is closed. \end{lemma}

 \begin{proof} With Lemma \ref{p_a_r_cover}, we may assume without loss of generality that $M$ is orientable, and fibers over a circle (Theorem \ref{quasi-fibered}).
 Identify $M$ with the mapping torus of some pseudo-Anosov automorphism $f_M\colon S_M\to S_M$.
 Possibly after cap-off, we may assume $N$ has no boundary spheres.
 Then the assumption $\widehat{\pi_1(N)}\cong\widehat{\pi_1(M)}$ implies that $N$ is homeomorphic to an orientable closed hyperbolic $3$--manifold \cite{WZ_decomposition}.
 By Corollaries \ref{fiber_surface_correspondence} and \ref{pA_features_correspondence}, $N$ is homeomorphic to the mapping torus of some pseudo-Anosov automorphism $f_N\colon S_N\to S_N$, with $\chi(S_N)=\chi(S_M)$ and $\lambda(f_N)=\lambda(f_M)$.
 Therefore, Theorem \ref{pA_finiteness} implies that $(S_M,f_M)$ determines the homeomorphism type of $N$ up to finitely many possibilities after cap-off. \end{proof}